C2SM/c2sm.github.io/docs/datasets/climate_model_data.md

 - Status: monthly updated
 - Resolution: 0.11°

+## CORDEX Data for Climate Scenarios

+!!! info
-## CORDEX data for climate scenarios (checked, regridded to identical grids if necessary)
+    The data is checked, and regridded to identical grids if necessary.

 ### CORDEX.ch2018
 - Size: 11 TB